VillageSoftware/AddInReloader/README.md

 ![Reloader Screenshot](./screenshot1.png)

+## Other features

+There are also separate Unload and Load buttons for when you can't Build due to Office holding an active reference to your Add-In.
+AddInReloader tells you the current status of the currently selected Add-In.

 ## Setup

 Download and build in VS 2010.

 This will make it available to your Excel instance, but funnily enough, you have to manually reload the Add-In on first time use; follow the procedure from "The old way" above.

+## Credits

+Icons by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/).
+Licensed under a Creative Commons Attribution 3.0 License.

 ## License